yahoo/proxy-verifier/README.md

 ```
 # Install scons and any of its Python requirements.
 This only needs to be
 # done once before the first invocation of scons.
+#
+# Note: for older RHEL/CentOS systems, you will have to souce the appropriate
+# Python 3 enable script to initialize the correct Python 3 environment.
+For
+# example:
+# source /opt/rh/rh-python38/enable
 pipenv install

 # Now run scons to build proxy-verifier.